dario-marvin/MasterMind/README.md

 ### Instructions

-Rules of the game are as follows:
+The rules of the game are as follows:

 1. You have to guess the combination of five non repeating colors between red, green, blue, yellow, white, black, magenta and brown.